June 23, 2023

 These are a couple of additional morning favorites that are super easy to put together the next time you need breakfast or brunch recipes.

-IN THE FRIDGE: Store leftovers of this pancake recipe in an airtight container and place them in the fridge for 2 to 3 days.
+IN THE FRIDGE: Store leftovers of this pancake recipe in an airtight container and place them in the fridge for two to three days.

 All you need to make these tasty bite-sized pancakes are a muffin tin and a few simple ingredients.